bitcraze/crazyflie-firmware/README.md

-#Crazyflie 2.0 Firmware
+##Crazyflie 1.0/2.0 Firmware

-This project contains the source code for the Crazyflie 2.0 firmware.
+This project contains the source code for the Crazyflie 1.0/2.0 firmware.
 More information can be found on the [Bitcraze wiki](http://wiki.bitcraze.se/projects:crazyflie2:index)

-####Folder description
+####Folder description:
 ```
 ./              | Root, contains the Makefile
  + init         | Contains the main.c